2024 Seattle Mariners season

 The 2024 Seattle Mariners season was the 48th season in franchise history.
 The Mariners played their 25th full season (26th overall) at T-Mobile Park, their home ballpark in Seattle, Washington.
 The season opened on March 28 at home against the Boston Red Sox and ended on September 29 at home against the Oakland Athletics.

-On June 19, the Mariners held a ten game lead in the AL West.
+On June 19, the Mariners held a ten game lead in the American League (AL) West.
 However, their weak offense (which finished with a batting average of .224) began to take its toll.
 By July 24, they blew their division lead and began to fall out of playoff position entirely.
-On August 22, the Mariners dismissed Scott Servais as manager following struggles by the team.
-The team appointed former catcher Dan Wilson as their new manager.
+On August 22, the Mariners dismissed manager Scott Servais following struggles by the team.
+The team named former catcher Dan Wilson as their new manager.
 Despite going 16–10 in September, the Mariners were eliminated from playoff contention for the second consecutive season, following wins by the Kansas City Royals and Detroit Tigers on September 26 and 27, respectively.

 Pitchers Logan Gilbert and Andrés Muñoz represented Seattle in the MLB All-Star Game.
 Muñoz replaced Gilbert, who was unable to pitch due to a scheduled start days before the game.